Table of Contents

-The increase in the concentration of a substance promotes its consumption and a decrease in concentration promote its reproduction.
+An increase in the concentration of a substance promotes its consumption and a decrease in concentration promotes its reproduction.

 Changes in pressure conditions

-If an increase in pressure occurs at reactions, which take place under a decrease in volume, the chemical equilibrium shifts to the side of the products.
-The increase in pressure at a reaction, which takes place under an increase in volume, leads the location of the equilibrium to be shifted to the reagents.
+If an increase in pressure occurs during a reaction that takes place under a decrease in volume, the chemical equilibrium shifts to the side of the products.
+An increase in pressure during a reaction that takes place under an increase in volume leads the location of the equilibrium to be shifted to the reagents.